MatejBendik/MatejBendik/README.md

 - 🧠 Currently learning Java
 - 💪 Obsessed with the gym and self-improvement
 - 📚 Like to read books
-- 🎓 Studying at the Technical University of Košice
+- 🎓 Studying at the Technical University of Kosice

 ### Projects I've built: